Table of Contents

 You can also import custom fields by doing a CSV import.

-Note: Only client custom fields can be imported.
+Note: Only text based client custom fields can be imported, this does not include drop down custom fields.

-On your CSV, you can title the column heading what you want to name your custom field.
-When you import a heading that is not recognized as one of our supported fields, there is an option to create this heading as a custom field.
-This will title the custom field the same title as your column heading, but you can still edit the custom field name on this screen.
+On your CSV, title the column heading what you want to name your custom field.
+When you import a heading that is not recognized as one of our supported fields, click Include as custom field to bring this heading into Jobber as a client level text custom field.
+The custom field will be imported with the same title as your column heading, but you can still edit the custom field name on this screen if you need to change the name.